mgol/grunt-check-dependencies/README.md

     install: boolean,

     // If true, instead of aborting the task after checking (and installing), the task will
-    // continue.
+    // continueAfterInstall.
 This option requires `install: true` to work.
     // Default: `false`.
-    continue: boolean,
+    continueAfterInstall: boolean,
 }
 ```